-URMC introduces new treatment for life-threatening aneurysmsFebruary 8th, 2013 in Surgery /
+URMC introduces new treatment for life-threatening aneurysmsFebruary 8, 2013 in Medicine & Health / Surgery

 Surgeons at the University of Rochester recently introduced a new device to treat potentially deadly aortic aneurysms in the abdomen, reducing the need for invasive surgery and a lengthy recovery.
 URMC's Heart and Vascular Center is one of just 30 centers in the United States to use a custom-made, fenestrated endovascular graft for the most challenging cases.